Take initiative…

 recently i m doing master degree course in RISK & INSURANCE ( MFM RI )

-• Hi Amit, Prior to starting your own NGO, it will be helpful to volunteer with a organization which is doing work in the line you want to pursue.
+Hi Amit, Prior to starting your own NGO, it will be helpful to volunteer with a organization which is doing work in the line you want to pursue.
 Environment, Education, etc. Regarding your question about it being beneficial to your career, it would depend on what your objectives for your career are.
 If it is financial security, then you would need to work in a corporate or company setting.
 On the other hand, if you want to help people, then a job in the NGO sector is fulfilling.
 Best, Adarsh.

-9. Siddharth Mishra
+8. Siddharth Mishra said:

 I want to be a part of this organisation, as an active member.
 How can I?

-10. i m also want to develop my village how i can …?
+i m also want to develop my village how i can …?

-11. ASHOK KUMAR SINGH
+10. ASHOK KUMAR SINGH said:

 I am an RTI activist .I want to develop a panchyat as a model where transparency , accountability &participatory metheod must be followed pl suggest .

-12. very good information.
+11. very good information.

 thanks